Permutation inference with a finite number of heterogeneous clusters: Permutation inference with heterogenous clusters

 The calculations in the preceding paragraph can be adjusted to include covariates.
-These adjustments are mostly notational and involve non-singularity conditions on the covariates.
-Similar calculations also apply if each cluster is a collection of individual-level data over time (e.g., individuals from state $k$ over time), although in that case more general limit theory is needed.
+Similar calculations also apply if each cluster is a collection of individual-level data over time, although in that case more general limit theory is needed.
 See, e.g, \citet{jenischprucha2009} and \citet{machkouriaetal2013} for appropriate results.
-The same types of arguments apply to the regression model in Example \ref{ex:clusterreg}. \sqed \end{example}